marinasundstrom/todo-app/docs/design.md

 It also gives semantics to the value.

 For example, the value of property ```Temperature``` is not just a ``decimal``.
-It is ``TemperatureCelsius`` that wraps the value after ensuring that it falls into the permitted range.
+The value is of type ``TemperatureCelsius`` that wraps the value after ensuring that it falls into the permitted range.

-And then you could involve inheritance to generalize a concept, such as temperature and allow for Farenheit as well.
+And then you could involve inheritance to generalize a concept, such as temperature and allow for Fahrenheit as well.

 Guarded types can be seen as an alternative to putting validation logic in property setters.
 By wrapping the logic in a type you can then also re-use it elsewhere.